 Arroz Valenciana is a Filipino Paella version.
-It may look similar with Paella, but its ingredients are way different.
-This is often serve on Christmas and special occasion.
+It may look similar to Paella, but the ingredients are way different.
+In the Philippines, this is often serve on Christmas and special occasion, but I make it for my meal prep

 It is almost Christmas, so we are making this Arroz Valenciana to serve for our Noche Buena.
 Although this meal is very common for Christmas, you can serve it to any parties you are planning.
 I actually brought this to a friend’s Halloween party.
 This is my first time making this and I have to be honest, I was anxious that I'll end up with raw grain, but thankfully, I got it in the first try.